GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Tips

-- [Google Vids](http://vids.google.com) is a great and free service for editing videos
+- [Google Vids](http://vids.google.com) is a great and free service for editing videos.

 ## Challenge 5: Giving It a Voice